sybilhoangRG/support.balsamiq.com/content/sales/atlassiancloud.md

 Balsamiq Wireframes for Confluence Cloud is a connect add-on, and installed and sold directly in Atlassian Marketplace.
 This plugin cannot be purchased directly from Balsamiq.

-Details can be found in the [Balsamiq Wireframes for Confluence Cloud Admin Guide](https://docs.balsamiq.com/confluence/cloud/admin-guide-cloud/).
+Details can be found in the [Balsamiq Wireframes for Confluence Cloud Admin Guide](https://docs.balsamiq.com/confluence/cloud/wireframes/admin-guide/).

-{{/* {{% alert warning %}}**Note:** Mockups 3 for Confluence Cloud was released April 4, 2016 and we have moved all Confluence Cloud instances to the new connect add-on.
-If you originally purchased Mockups 3 for Confluence for your Cloud instance directly from Balsamiq please see our [Mockups 3 for Confluence Cloud Transition Guide](https://docs.balsamiq.com/confluence/cloud/transition-guide/).{{% /alert %}} */}}
+{{% alert warning %}}**Note:** Balsamiq Wireframes for Confluence Cloud was released January 9, 2018.
+For more info, please see our [Balsamiq Wireframes for Confluence Cloud Transition Guide](https://docs.balsamiq.com/confluence/cloud/wireframes/transition-guide/).{{% /alert %}}

 ## Balsamiq Wireframes for Jira Cloud

 Balsamiq Wireframes for Jira Cloud is a connect add-on, and installed and sold directly in Atlassian Marketplace.
 This plugin cannot be purchased directly from Balsamiq.

-Details can be found in the [Balsamiq Wireframes for Jira Cloud Admin Guide](https://docs.balsamiq.com/jira/cloud/admin-guide-cloud/).
+Details can be found in the [Balsamiq Wireframes for Jira Cloud Admin Guide](https://docs.balsamiq.com/jira/cloud/wireframes/admin-guide/).

-{{/* {{% alert warning %}}**Note:** Mockups 3 for Jira Cloud was released January 18, 2016 and we have moved all Jira Cloud instances to the new connect add-on.
-If you originally purchased Mockups 3 for Jira for your Cloud instance directly from Balsamiq please see our [Mockups 3 for Jira Cloud Transition Guide](https://docs.balsamiq.com/jira/cloud/transition-guide/).{{% /alert %}} */}}
+{{% alert warning %}}**Note:** Balsamiq Wireframes for Jira Cloud was released January 9, 2018.
+For more info, please see our [Balsamiq Wireframes for Jira Cloud Transition Guide](https://docs.balsamiq.com/jira/cloud/wireframes/transition-guide/).{{% /alert %}}